Naruto607/NooseMod/Readme.txt

 	Be note that you cannot, for example, start Mission 2 until you completed Mission 1, and you cannot start any missions if all missions completed.
 	Completed missions cannot be restarted (or forced to start again).

-	To force a callout, enter the SHDN Console (by pressing the "`" or "~" button, one between Esc, 1, and Tab keys) and type NooseMod to start.
+	To force a callout, enter the SHDN Console (by pressing the "`" or "~" button, one between Esc, 1, and Tab keys) and type "StartCallout NooseMod" (w/o quotes) to start.
-	If you are running other than a SWAT member, type TerroristPursuit to start a unique police pursuit.
+	If you are running other than a SWAT member, type "StartCallout TerroristPursuit" (w/o quotes) to start a unique police pursuit.

 7. Time-sensitive Response: Missions 2 and 5 offer time-sensitive response for the Dispatch callout to work.
 	For example: if the actual beta mod starts Bus Stop mission at 2 o'clock post-midnight precise, this one will start the mission between 1 and 3 (no fade-in and outs, real Dispatch callout).